-Of course, not fishing experience is complete without sufficient accommodations.
+Of course, no fishing experience is complete without sufficient accommodations.

-If you need a place to stay, I highly recommend Bakers Narrows Lodge and Conference Center due it’s wide array of price points and all-inclusive options.
-The accommodations were modern and clean, the personnel was suberp, and there was plenty of things to do for everyone - even if someone in your party doesn’t want to embark on 14 hours of straight fishing.
+If you need a place to stay, I highly recommend Bakers Narrows Lodge and Conference Center due to it’s a wide array of price points and all-inclusive options.
+The accommodations were modern and clean, the personnel was superb and there was plenty of things to do for everyone – even if someone in your party doesn’t want to embark on 14 hours of straight fishing.

-Finally, if long drives aren’t your thing, then you’ll be happen to note that it’s located next to the Flin Flon airport.
-This is a huge bonus for those coming from longer distances.
+Finally, if long drives aren’t your thing, then you’ll happen to note that it’s located next to the Flin Flon airport.
+This is a huge bonus for those coming from long distances.

 This is definitely a technique everyone can try and a destination anyone can visit.